 - The video has a Content ID claim on it

 I’m a musician.
 Can I use this tool to find reuploads of my songs?

 If someone used a portion of your video (just the audio, for example), it will not be surfaced in the tool.
-If you know of a reupload of your content that you’d like removed, you can always report it via the copyright webform.
+If you know of a reupload of your content that you’d like removed, you can always report it via the copyright webform

-Why don’t you just take down my matching videos automatically?
+Why don’t you take down my matching videos automatically?

-To balance the rights of uploaders with the rights of original copyright owners, the Copyright Match Tool tries to give creators information about reuploads.
+To balance the rights of uploaders with the rights of original copyright owners, the Copyright Match Tool tries to give creators info about reuploads.
 Then, after they carefully review the match, the Copyright Match Tool allows them to decide what they want to do.

 If you submit numerous takedown requests against a channel that is still live, then it's likely that one of those mechanisms is in effect.
-The volume of takedown requests against a channel is taken into account in our enforcement policies, so please continue to report any content that you come across that you believe infringes on your copyright.
+The volume of takedown requests against a channel is considered in our enforcement policies, so continue to report any content that you come across that you believe infringes on your copyright.